jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab4_Tasks, Functions, and Testbench .md

     assign sum = internal_sum;
     assign carry = internal_carry;

-    // Task for performing addition of two 4-bit numbers
+    // Task for performing the addition of two 4-bit numbers
-    // It takes two 4-bit inputs and returns a 4-bit sum and a carry out task add_two_values;
+    // It takes two 4-bit inputs and returns a 4-bit sum and a carryout task add_two_values;
         input [3:0] in_a, in_b; // Input operands for the addition
         output [3:0] out_sum;   // Output sum from the addition